cocos/cocos-docs/en/physics/physics/physics-manager.md

 cc.director.getPhysicsManager().gravity = cc.v2 ();
 ```

-If you want to modify the gravity to other values, such as 640 pixels / second^2, then you can set like this:
+If you want to modify the gravity to other values, such as 640 world units/second^2, then you can set like this:

 ```javascript
 cc.director.getPhysicsManager().gravity = cc.v2 (0, -640);